ecmwf/ecflow/releng/dockit/INSTRUCTIONS.md

 on `workflow_dispatch`, as two jobs sharing a build matrix (each leg pairs a preset with the image name and Dockerfile directory it belongs to):

-1. The `package` job builds the ecFlow Debian package inside `marcosbento/lumen:debian-13.7`, following the same checkout/configure/build/package steps as `ecflow-server.build.package.sh`, once per architecture (`amd64` and `arm64`), each natively on a GitHub-hosted runner of that architecture.
-Each leg names its package `ecflow-<arch>.deb` and uploads it as an `ecflow-debian-package-<image>-<arch>` artefact.
+1. The `package` job builds the ecFlow Debian package by running `build_ecflow_package_in_container.sh --source` on the checked-out commit, inside the build environment image, once per architecture (`amd64` and `arm64`), each natively on a GitHub-hosted runner of that architecture.
+This is the same script that `build_ecflow_package.sh` runs in its container (Step 1 below), so both build the package in exactly the same way.
+Each leg uploads the resulting `ecflow-<arch>.deb` as an `ecflow-debian-package-<image>-<arch>` artefact.

-2. The `dockerize` job, using the same matrix, downloads the packages of all architectures into the matching Dockerfile directory (`ecflow-server/`) and builds the Docker image from that directory's `Dockerfile` for `linux/amd64` and `linux/arm64` at once (the `arm64` image under QEMU emulation, which only installs the package), then pushes it to `eccr.ecmwf.int/ecflow-dev-environments/<image>` as a single multi-platform image.
+2. The `dockerize` job, using the same matrix, downloads the packages of all architectures into the matching Dockerfile directory (`ecflow-server/`) and runs `create_ecflow_docker_image.sh` (Step 2 below) to create the Docker image from that directory's `Dockerfile` for `linux/amd64` and `linux/arm64` at once (the `arm64` image under QEMU emulation, which only installs the package), and to push it to `eccr.ecmwf.int/ecflow-dev-environments/<image>` as a single multi-platform image.
 Before pushing, the image of each platform is smoke-tested: it must not exceed 400 MB (which catches, for example, a build carrying debug information) and must report a healthy server.
 The pushed image records the preset its package was built with in the `int.ecmwf.ecflow.preset` label.

 The image is tagged after the branch the workflow runs from, using a slug of the branch name: the first component of the name, if any, is dropped (e.g. `task/`), and the rest is lowercased, with anything other than letters, digits